Skip to main content

 Connect Agent to Cloud

 This section guides you through installing and securely connecting a new Netdata Agent to Netdata Cloud via the encrypted Agent-Cloud Link (ACLK).
-Connecting your agent to Netdata Cloud unlocks additional features like centralized monitoring and easier collaboration.
+Connecting your Agent to Netdata Cloud unlocks additional features like centralized monitoring and easier collaboration.

 Connect